nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 Example:

 * `customise order a/ e/ p/` The application will show address first, followed by email, phone number, then tags.
 * `customise order a/` The application will show address first.
-The rest of the attributes will follow the default order, therefore address will be followed by tags, phone number and then email.
+The rest of the attributes will follow the default order.
+Therefore, address will be followed by tags, phone number and then email.

 ### Clearing all entries : `clear`